- Home

 13. Bring the shine back to stainless steel appliances

-Luckily, they’re very easy to clean and maintain, and all you’ll need to get your appliances looking shiny and new again is some white vinegar, baking soda, and a microfibre cloth.
+Luckily, they’re very easy to clean and maintain, and all you’ll need to get your appliances looking shiny and new is some white vinegar, baking soda, and a microfibre cloth.

-14. Freshen the drains
+14. Freshen up drains

-15. Give your silver a good clean
+15. Give silver a good clean

 16. Wash shower curtains

 Washing plastic or vinyl shower curtains is as simple as putting them on a gentle washing machine cycle and adding your regular washing detergent.
-Then, allow it to hang and air-dry before you shower again, and that’s the job done!
+Then, allow it to hang and air-dry before you shower again, and that’s the job done.

-17. Wipe down any tiled surfaces
+17. Wipe down tiled surfaces

-When cleaning kitchen or bathroom tiles, it’s advisable to use a cleaner with a neutral PH, for example this neutral tile cleaner on Amazon.
+When cleaning kitchen or bathroom tiles, it’s advisable to use a cleaner with a neutral PH, for example, this neutral tile cleaner on Amazon.

 18. Clean the washing machine, tumble dryer, and dishwasher

-19. Organize your bookshelves
+19. Organise bookshelves

 20. Clean your phone and any other electronic devices